 To be approved on an advisory (non-binding) basis, this matter must receive the affirmative vote of the majority of the shares of the Company's common stock present at the Annual Meeting or by proxy and entitled to vote on the matter.
 Although the vote is non-binding, the Board and the Compensation Committee will review the voting results and take them into consideration in connection with their ongoing evaluation of the Company's compensation practices and when making future decisions regarding executive compensation.
-Last year, approximately 96% of our stockholders voted in favor of our executive compensation.
+In 2024, approximately 95% of our stockholders who cast votes (excluding abstentions and broker non-votes) voted in favor of the compensation of our named executive officers.